Meet Our Staff

 Loretta Heimbuch, Administrative Assistant, email@example.com

-A member of FUSIT since 1982, Loretta has been editing, producing and mailing the monthly FUSIT newsletter, UU Connections for 14 years.
-She produces the Annual Report, Service Auction and Recycle Sale promotional materials, and other publications, brochures and posters in addition to helping the Congregational Administrator as needed.
-She enjoys hiking, gardening, pottery, watercolor painting and cooking.
-With her four year old grandson and six month old granddaughter living with their parents in California, and her daughter in Colorado, she is frequently airborne,
+A member of FUSIT since 1982, Loretta has been editing, producing and mailing the monthly newsletter, Ithaca UU Connections, for 17 years.
+She designs the logo for the stewardship campaign, designs and produces the Annual Report to be presented at the Annual Meeting in May, designs Service Auction promotional materials, and other FUSIT publications, brochures and posters in addition to helping the Congregational Administrator as needed.
+Previous to working at FUSIT, she had her own design and production business in Ithaca, worked several years for the Racker Center, and used her educational certification in Art and Home Economics while working at Trumansburg Central School for six years.
+She enjoys hiking, traveling, kayaking, gardening, beach yoga, pottery, watercolor painting and gourmet cooking.
+As much as is possible, she visits her two grandchildren and their parents in Oakland, California, and her daughter in Littleton, Colorado.

 Madeline Natale, Religious Exploration Assistant, firstname.lastname@example.org